 The key motivation of our group is to understand microbial activities in the environment at a fundamental level, to understand how microbial communities are influenced by human activities and how we can apply microbial processes for improving the quality of our living environment.

 One of our major interests is to study how bacteria evolve and adapt to use organic pollutants as novel growth substrates.
 Bacteria with new degradation capabilities are often selected in polluted environments and have accumulated small (mutations) and large genetic changes (transpositions, recombinations, horizontally transferred elements).
-Current projects in this topic study the specificities and modes of action of self-transmissable genomic islands (ICE) in Beta- and Gammaproteobacteria, and the complete plasmid mobilome of wastewater treatment plants.
+Current projects in this topic study the specificities and modes of action of self-transmissable genomic islands (ICE) in Beta- and Gammaproteobacteria.

 Furthermore we would like to understand the relation between environmental conditions, pollutant effects and microbial activity.
 Current projects focus on toxic effects of pollutants on aquatic microbial communities, and on the effects of decreasing water availability on pollutant degradation.
-The new-to-start MicroScapesX project will focus on design and engineering of synthetic microbial communities.
+In the MicroScapesX project we focus on design and engineering of synthetic microbial communities.

 For their work on the development of a bacterial bioreporter assay for arsenic, Jan Roelof van der Meer, Hauke Harms and Mona Wells (from the UFZ Centre for Environmental Research in Leipzig) were awarded the 2010 Erwin Schrödinger Price.